 If you need an interpreter service please let us know when you make your appointment.

-From 1 February 2018, some patients will be charged for their GP consultation and after receiving their Medicare Rebate will be out of pocket $30.
+From 1 February 2018, some patients will be charged for their doctor consultation and after receiving their Medicare Rebate will be out of pocket $30.